Photosynq/PhotosynQ-Documentation/docs/projects/join-a-project.md

 When you click on a new Project click on **Join** in the right menu bar.

-::: tip
+::: tip Tip
-**Tip:** Some Projects cannot be joined, since they are limited to a closed group of users (indicated by the <i class="fa fa-lock"></i> lock icon).
+Some Projects cannot be joined, since they are limited to a closed group of users (indicated by the <i class="fa fa-lock"></i> lock icon).
 If you are interested in joining, ask for an invitation as a collaborator.
 :::